Modris Tenisons: The language of ornamental signs

 Modris also had great interest in ornamentation.
 He was involved in researching the symbolism of the Latvian traditional Lielvārde Belt (Lielvārdes josta) with 22 ancient symbols.
 This Latvian ethnic group was a major part of his creative work.

 He and Armands Strazds were the creators of the Zime Project, which was the central exhibit of the Latvia Pavilion at Expo 2000.
 Zīmes, from the Latvian word for "sign", are coloured graphic patterns generated by the computer encryption of texts, pictures, or sounds.
 During the course of Expo 2000, 300,000 visitors to the Latvia Pavilion generated their personal "zīmes", including the (then) President of Latvia, Vaira Vīķe-Freiberga.

 Other contributions

 In 2006 he was involved in a creative laboratory: a survey on actors' psychophysics, nonverbal theater methods and the Latvian sign system.
 Sixteen actors (Rūta Birzleja, Nadīne Bokovikova, Linde Dambe, Sanita Duka, Ilze Ikše, Jurijs Kondratenko, Dzintars Krūmiņš, Daiga Līcīte, Sandris Majars, Simona Orinska, Dagne Reinika, Ieva Skopāne, Lena Smelova, Inese Upeniece, Agrita Vidže and Zigmārs Zakis) participated in his laboratory, which lasted for 4 months.

 Personal life

 Modris had to leave Kaunas and Moscow, where he had dedicated himself to mime, for his native Riga in Latvia.
 Occasionally, he was engaged in theatrical activities after he got married.

-He survived his wife Ilze Tenisone and had two adult sons, Juveris and Peteris, who worked and studies in England.
+He survived his wife Ilze Tenisone and had two adult sons, Juveris and Peteris, who worked and studied in England.
 He lived with his daughter Ilze and assistant, friend and life partner Simona Orinska.